CherrrYY123/Adaptive-RAG-with-Yahoo-Finance-and-Web-Search-and-Tracing/README.md

 # Adaptive-RAG-with-Yahoo-Finance-and-Web-Search-and-Tracing

 This project defines an adaptive Retrieval Augmented Generation (RAG) system using LangChain, LangSmith for tracing,  yfinance for stock information, and Tavily for web search.
-Let's break down the code section by section:

 # Flow:
 ![project_1](https://github.com/user-attachments/assets/a074ca20-4df1-45f6-8e95-c8bbbc16d517)